Health Canada’s Forward Regulatory Plan: 2025-2027

 Description:

 We are proposing to amend the Pest Control Products Regulations to make the information that is presented in labels more consistent and readable.
-The amendments would also permit the use of electronic labels and internationally aligned globally harmonized system (GHS) standards.
+The amendments would permit the use of electronic labels and internationally aligned globally harmonized system (GHS) standards.
+Amendments to renewals would also be made so that only companies relying on another company’s data would be required to renew their product registrations.
+This would remove the need for most routine renewals.

 We identified this regulatory initiative in the Agri-food and Aquaculture Sector Regulatory Review Roadmap.
 It is also associated with Health Canada's Regulatory Stock Review Plan.